 V. Plan Review Process

-For plans submitted to the Department for a determination of energy compliance, the following outlines the general process:
+For regional plans submitted to the Department for a determination of energy compliance, the following outlines the general process:

 - The Department will issue an approval or denial within the two-month review period.
-If a negative determination is issued, a memo stating the reasons for denial will be provided to the municipality or RPC.
+If a negative determination is issued, a memo stating the reasons for denial will be provided to the RPC.

-VII.
+VI.
 Submitting a Plan for a Determination of Energy Compliance

 Please see the instructions contained in the detailed standards for either regions or municipalities, above.
 Note that after July 1, 2018, only regional plans may be submitted to the Department of Public Service for a determination; municipal plans must be submitted directly to the RPC of jurisdiction for their determinations.
 Questions may be sent to: PSD.PlanningStandards@vermont.gov.